davidpsharp/baby/README.md

 # Manchester Baby Simulator

-The Manchester Baby Simulator is a Java-based simulator that emulates the Manchester Baby computer; the world’s first stored-program computer.
-This project offers an interactive way to explore one of computing history’s most significant machines.
-The simulator is used by volunteers at the Science and Industry Museum in Manchester, England to train and help debug the working replica of the Baby!
+The Manchester Baby Simulator is a Java-based simulator that emulates the Manchester Baby computer; the world’s first stored-program computer from 1948.

+The simulator is used by volunteers at the Science and Industry Museum in Manchester, England to help demonstrate and debug the working [replica](https://www.scienceandindustrymuseum.org.uk/whats-on/meet-baby) of the Baby!

 For more details, background information, and user documentation, please explore the [docs](docs/) folder.